 In Part 1 we looked at Fort Worth bridges built from 1913 to 1963 (see Part 1).
 Let’s fast-forward a half century.

-The old West 7th Street Bridge (1913), with its wide arch over the river, was torn down in 2013 as the new West 7th Street Bridge went up around it.
+The old West 7th Street Bridge (1914), with its single arch over the river, was torn down in 2013 as the new West 7th Street Bridge went up around it.

 And just upstream let’s not overlook the Phyllis Tilley Memorial Bridge, opened in 2012.

 Meanwhile, farther up the Clear Fork in a stretch of just over a mile three bridges are just opened or being built.

 This bridge carries the Chisholm Trail Parkway over the river.
 The piers are hardly classical Greek columns, but they do show some style, even if the pairs with no roadbed over them yet look a bit Stonehengish.

 Just downstream is the Clearfork Bridge.
 A much different architectural style than the 1913 and 1914 bridges, but you can still find some arches.
 And the arcaded railing is reminiscent of the bridges of the 1930s.